DevSecOps-1/DevSecOps/README.md

 ### Pipeline Security

-- **Secure CI/CD Tools:** Ensure that CI/CD tools (e.g., Jenkins, GitLab CI) are updated with the latest security patches and are configured securely.
+- **Secure CI/CD Tools:** Ensure that CI/CD tools (e.g., Jenkins, etc) are updated with the latest security patches and are configured securely.
 - **Access Control:** Implement strict access controls and use role-based access control (RBAC) to restrict access to CI/CD environments.
 - **Code Scanning:** Integrate static code analysis tools to detect vulnerabilities in the codebase before deployment.
 - **Container Security:** Scan container images for vulnerabilities and use trusted base images.
 Implement runtime security measures to monitor and protect containerized applications.